-Minimum Room sizes
+Minimum Room sizes...

-Councils are able to set minimum bedroom size standards and also introduce limits on how many people can live in each bedroom of a licensed multiple occupancy home.
+In England councils are able to set minimum bedroom size standards and also introduce limits on how many people can live in each bedroom of a licensed multiple occupancy home.
 Councils will be able to use national minimum standards or apply even tougher requirements in order to address specific local needs.

-The national minimum standards for bedrooms will be for one person 10 years old or above will have to be no smaller than 6.51 square metres, and those slept in by two people over 10 years old will have to be no smaller than 10.22 square metres.
-Rooms slept in by children of 10 years and younger will have to be no smaller than 4.64 square metres.
-You must ensure that any licensed property meets the national minimum standard or that imposed by your Local Council.
+The national minimum standards for bedrooms will be for 1 person 10 years old or above will have to be no smaller than 6.51 square meters, and those slept in by 2 people over 10 years old will have to be no smaller than 10.22 square meters.
+Rooms slept in by children of 10 years and younger will have to be no smaller than 4.64 square meters.
+You must ensure that any licensed property meets the national minimum standard or that imposed by your local council.